Ajn0r/scandi-quiz/README.md

 #### From a first-time visitors perspective

-- As a user, I want to easily find information on how to play the game
+- As a first-time player, I want to easily find information on how to play the game.
-- As a user, I want to be able to see my score and know how I’m getting on
+- As a first-time player, I want to be able to see my score and know how I’m getting on.
-- As a user, I want to know which question I am on, and how many are left.
+- As a first-time player, I want to know which question I am on, and how many are left.
-- As a first time user
+- As a first-time player, I would like to know which answers are correct and incorrect once I have given my answer.

 #### First-time visitor perspective Fulfilment

 #### From a returning visitors perspective

+- As a returning player, I would like a variety of questions, so that it is not the same every time I play.

 #### Returning visitor Fulfilment